cyrilletuzi/vscode-angular-schematics/README.md

 ### Custom shell

-If you use a custom shell (like `zsh`), and your Angular CLI installation is tied to this shell, it must be configured accordingly in your VS Code settings (`terminal.integrated.shell.osx` or `terminal.integrated.shell.windows` or `terminal.integrated.shell.linux`).
+On macOS or Linux, if you use a custom shell (like `zsh`) and your Angular CLI installation is tied it, it must be configured accordingly in your VS Code settings (`terminal.integrated.shell.osx` or `terminal.integrated.shell.linux`).

 ## Other features